gaslight/posts/posts/2014-03-27-structuring-css-on-the-filesystem.md

 Despite using BEM we still have styles that will apply to all elements and this is the place for them.

+These styles represent the baseline or starting point of your application.
+They're a level above the reset and the rules should not override other rules or contain nesting for elements that are not inherently nested (ul > li, thead > tr, etc).

 ```sass
 h1